bbauska/Anti-Project2025/anti.md

 benefits provided to employee dependents if the dependents are aged 23 or older.”
 [Department of the Treasury, Project 2025, accessed 6/24/24]</li>
 </ul>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>IRS</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Project 2025 opposed the measure that requires banks to file a revised Form 1099-K if they receive more than $600.
+<p>Project 2025 opposed the measure that requires banks to file a revised Form 1099-K if they
+receive more than $600.
 “The Biden Administration has also sought to make the tax system’s administrative burden much worse in other ways.
 For example, it has proposed creating a comprehensive financial account information reporting regime that would apply to all business and personal accounts with more than $600.
 Banks would be required to collect the taxpayer identification numbers of and file a revised Form 1099-K for all affected payees, as well as provide additional information.35 This massive increase in the scope and breadth of information reporting should be unequivocally opposed.”
-[Department of the Treasury, Project 2025, accessed 6/24/24]
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>

-Project 2025 wants to increase the number of presidential appointees at the IRS that are not subject to Senate confirmation.
+<p>Project 2025 wants to increase the number of presidential appointees at the IRS that are not
+subject to Senate confirmation.
 “For the IRS to change and become more accountable, more transparent, and better managed, there is a need to increase the number of Presidential appointments subject to Senate confirmation, and not subject to Senate confirmation, at the IRS.
 At the very least,